mattbrictson/capistrano-mb/README.md

 * Install `rbenv` and use `ruby-build` to compile the version of Ruby required by your app (by inspecting your `.ruby-version` file)
 * And more!

 The gem is named "capistrano-mb" because it is prescribes my ([@mattbrictson](https://github.com/mattbrictson)) personal preferences for automating deployments of Rails projects.
-I'm a freelance developer juggling lots of Rails codebases, so its important for me to have a good, consistent server configuration.
+I've worked several years as a freelance developer juggling lots of Rails codebases, so its important for me to have a good, consistent server configuration.
 You'll notice that capistrano-mb is opinionated and strictly uses the following stack:

-* Ubuntu 14.04 LTS
+* Ubuntu 16.04 LTS
 * PostgreSQL
 * Unicorn
 * Nginx